jeffnyman/entharion/README.md

 This particular project, like Quendor, will be in Python.
 Unlike Quendor, however, this project is aiming to be nothing more than a playground to attempt a very streamlined approach to building the emulator and interpreter.
 This will be the "no-frills" version and, perhaps arguably, should have been my starting point.

+The initial attempt at a basic script is contained in `terp.py` while a package within this project, called _grueslayer_, will be a slightly more formal attempt.

 Incidentally, the name "Entharion" refers to [Entharion the Wise](https://zork.fandom.com/wiki/Entharion_the_Wise), just to keep up the general theme.
+The reference to [Grueslayer](https://zork.fandom.com/wiki/Grueslayer) is done in a similar spirit.